History & Staff

 Jim and his wife Joy have been married for 42 years.
 They have two daughters Jill and Jada and a son John.
 They also have two grandchildren Megan and Nathan.

 Joe Smekens, Funeral Director Assistant

 Joe Smekens is a lifelong resident of Bluffton, Indiana.
 He is a 1961 graduate of Bluffton High School.
 He attended Milo Bennett School of Linotype after high school and began his employment with the News-Banner in 1963.
 He was employed at the News-Banner in Bluffton for a period of 45 years, serving in many roles, including 22 years as managing editor and seven years as sports editor.
 He began employment with Thoma/Rich, Chaney & Lemler Funeral Home in October 2008.
 Joe and his wife, Barbara attend St. Joseph Catholic Church and First Baptist Church in Bluffton.
-They are the parents of five children, Denise Robles, Julie Fetters, Diane (Chip) McArdle, Brady (Kristina) Smekens and Angie (Scott) Harris.
-They also have 13 grandchildren and two great-grandchildren.
-Joe enjoys his leisure time playing golf and exercising.
+They are the parents of five children, Denise (Tom) Oswalt, Julie Fetters, Diane (Chip) McArdle, Angie (Scott) Harris and Brady (Kristina) Smekens.
+They also have 13 grandchildren and five great-grandchildren.